Doubiiu/ToonCrafter/README.md

 ## 📢 Disclaimer
 We have not set up any official profit-making projects or web applications.
 Please be cautious.

 Calm down.
-Our framework opens up the era of generative cartoon interpolation, but due to the variaity of generative video prior, the success rate is not guaranteed.
+Our framework opens up the era of generative cartoon interpolation, but due to the variety of generative video prior, the success rate is not guaranteed.

 ⚠️This is an open-source research exploration, instead of commercial products.
 It can't meet all your expectations.